facebookresearch/esm/scripts/atlas/README.md

 The PDBs are given as bundles of 500k or 1M structures each.
 The URLs for that bundle will be in `v0/full/tarballs/tm_.60_.70_plddt_.80_.90.txt`

+# LM embeddings (NEW)
+Bulk download of the LM embeddings coming soon.

+Individual LM embeddings can be fetched via the API endpoint `/fetchEmbedding/ESM2/:id` as described on <https://esmatlas.com/about#api>

 # Citation
 If you use any of the ESM Metagenomic Atlas data in your work, please cite